3 Lead Tracking Questions to Ask Your Agency

 - Transferred to your dealership’s CRM with relevant information

-Each of these steps can equip salespeople for a successful follow-up.
+Each of these steps can equip your salespeople for a successful follow-up.
 It’s up to your agency to bring this data to your fingertips.

 2. What Do the Leads Want?